10 Essential and Funny Topics to Discuss at Christmas

 1. Learning New Skills

 Write the new skills that you have acquired throughout the year and how hard/easy it was to do so.
 Stating how you have learned each to determine the most effective method of learning that works best for you.
-Ask your friends about their prefered studying methods.
+Ask your friends about their preferred studying methods.
 Compare the skills you have acquired to that of your flatmates and friends; they might come up with a skill that you would like to work on in the next year.
 You can also exchange learning resources so that you can all benefit and to make it even funnier, you can pick the culinary expert among you to schedule cooking classes for everyone!

 2. Best Read Books